 Okay, y’all…I have to apologize for the dearth of dinner ideas and crock pot recipes on the blog in recent weeks.
-But I’m going to rectify that today with this Slow Cooker Thai Chicken with Peanut Sauce!
+But I’m going to rectify that today with this Thai Peanut Chicken made in the slow cooker!
 And I hope you’ll forgive me for my transgressions, because it’s amaaaazing.

-Anyway, enough about that and back to this yummy recipe!
-Part of the reason that you haven’t seen as many dinner recipes on Five Heart Home lately is because those recipes usually take a bit longer to develop.
-I often have to make them multiple times in order to get them juuuuust right.
+All of that is to explain that the reason you haven’t seen as many dinner recipes on Five Heart Home lately is because those recipes usually take a bit longer to develop.
+I have to make them multiple times in order to get them juuuuust right.
 And lately, all I have time to do is make something once (preferably something that I already know will turn out well), feed it to my family, and move on!
 But when I recently got a hankering to make an Asian-influenced recipe in the crock pot, I figured that if it turned out great on the first try, I may as well snap a few quick photos to share it with y’all.

 And guess what?
-This Slow Cooker Thai Chicken with Peanut Sauce turned out soooo yummy, friends.
+This crock pot spin on Thai Peanut Chicken turned out soooo yummy, friends.
 As a bonus, it was ridiculously easy to make.
 Chicken breasts are slow cooked in a sauce of coconut milk, peanut butter, garlic, lime juice, soy sauce, and honey.
 Once cooked through and fall-apart tender, the chicken is shredded and briefly returned to the sauce to soak up all of the goodness.
 Then it’s simply a matter of topping with cilantro, chopped peanuts, and (optional) crushed red pepper flakes before serving over rice noodles (seen here) or white or brown rice.
 If you’re feeling especially virtuous, you can even use this recipe as a filling for lettuce wraps!

 Well, I have a closet to organize, so I suppose I better wrap this up.
-If you like Asian flavors, I hope you love this Slow Cooker Thai Chicken with Peanut Sauce!
+If you like Asian flavors, I hope you love this Slow Cooker Thai Peanut Chicken!
 And thanks in advance for your patience with my posting schedule as I navigate the next few crazy months…I appreciate y’all sticking with me more than you know. 🙂

 Helpful Tips, Tricks, & Equipment